openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

   `award partial credit`_.
 When a learner receives either full or partial credit for a problem, Insights includes that answer as completely correct.

-* For data to be available for a problem, at least one student must have submitted an answer for that problem after 6 Mar 2014.
+* For data to be available for a problem, at least one learner must have submitted an answer for that problem after 6 Mar 2014.

 * Computations are updated daily.

-* Only a student's last submission, or attempt to answer, is included in the computation.
+* Only a learner's last submission, or attempt to answer, is included in the computation.
 Any attempts prior to the last submission are not included.

-* Computations for graded content include only problems for which students can click **Submit** to submit their responses.
-If students can only save their responses without submitting them (that is, if the **Maximum Attempts** for the problem is set to 0), data is not available for student submission computations.
+* Computations for graded content include only problems for which learners can click **Submit** to submit their responses.
+If learners can only save their responses without submitting them (that is, if the **Maximum Attempts** for the problem is set to 0), data is not available for learner submission computations.

 * Only problem activity that occurred after 23 Oct 2013 is included.